katalon-studio/katalon-studio-pdf-keywords-plugin/README.md

 # Katalon Studio PDF Keywords Plugin

 The PDF Keywords Plugin allows testers to manipulate existing PDF documents and extract content from them.
 This plugin comes with a sample test case that helps you develop further to suit your testing's purposes.

-## Prerequisite

-- An active Katalon Studio Enterprise license.
-You can refer to this document here: [Katalon licensing](https://docs.katalon.com/katalon-studio/docs/license.html).
 ## Set Parameter

 The PDF Keywords plugin uses the PDFbox library.
 To activate the plugin, follow these steps: